Guns of Glory on PC: Combat Guide Pt. 1

 Boosts are one of the said ways, which are often overlooked by players since they provide their bonuses passively, rather than actively such as when you train more troops and add them to your army.
 There are numerous ways in which you can earn boosts, such as by investing lord talent points, by researching in the academy, by using appropriate equipment, by learning dragon skills, and through the use of certain items.

-- Dragon Abilities: Also known as airship abilities, which you can consult, purchase, upgrade, and assign to your airship in the airship dock.
+Also known as airship abilities, which you can consult, purchase, upgrade, and assign to your airship in the airship dock.
 You can assign these skills to the free slots of your blimp, and enhance them with intensity gear.
-The most common abilities which you should focus on are Distance Devastation I, II and III and Cavalry Cannons I, II and III and March of Fury.
+The most common abilities which you should focus on are Distance Devastation I, II and III and Cavalry Cannons I, II, III and March of Fury.

 This concludes the first part of our guide on combat mechanics.
-Check out Combat Guide Part 2, where we’ll attempt to go under the hood and explain how the underlying combat calculator determines the results of every encounter.
+Check out our Combat Guide part 2 where we’ll attempt to go under the hood and explain how the underlying combat calculator determines the results of every encounter.

 See you next time!